 “Are you obese?
 Do you eat to excess and waste food just to eat?
 Is your sin overindulgence?”

-“No, no as you see me, I’ve always been trim.
+“No, I’ve always been trim.
 Mostly I cook for others, for art.”

-“It’s not gluttony to appreciate God’s gift of food and make His gift art.
-Gluttony is not your deadly sin.”
+“It’s not gluttony to appreciate God’s gift of food.
+Gluttony’s not your deadly sin.”

-“Well how about the 3rd, greed?
-You know, big house, expensive car, Porsche, Mercedes, 5 caret ring, obvious ostentatious displays of wealth.
+“Well how about the third, greed?
+You know, big house, expensive car, Porsche, Mercedes, five-carat diamond ring, obvious ostentatious displays of wealth.
 I’ve pigged out, no?”

-“You possessed and have many material things but have they possessed you?
-The wonderful things God permitted you were deserved from hard work and offset by your charity.
-You never purloined things due to obsessive desire to acquire them.
+“You possess many material things but do they possess you?
+The wonderful things God permitted you were from hard work and offset by your charity.
+You never purloined things due to the obsessive desire to acquire them.
 Why did you acquire pretentious exhibits of wealth?
 It wasn’t greed.
-It was insecurity, your intransigent insistence on having your perceived fair share, to disavow its lack when young.
+It was insecurity, your intransigent insistence on having your perceived fair share, to disavow the lack of it when young.
 Did you not give up many alluring things when renouncing your affairs?
-Did you not tell your husband you would follow him back to poverty if that’s where starting his business ended up?
+Did you not tell your husband you would follow him back to Tropicana Village if that’s where starting his business ended up?
 You’re not beholden to material things.”

-“Okay, I’m generous to a fault, am beholden to material things by insecurity and worried I wasn’t getting my fair share in life not because I coveted anything for itself.
+“Okay, I’m generous to a fault.
+I’m beholden to material things by youth insecurity and worried I wasn’t getting my fair share in life not because I coveted things.
 My life pile of material things isn’t an unreasonable accumulation considering wealth.
 Let’s say for me greed is a venial due to poor childhood.”

 It’s not for those reasons you are guilty of committing a venial sin of greed.
 It’s the ruby ring.”

-“The ruby ring a lover bought?
+“The ruby ring Enrico bought?
 That was greed?”

-“Was there not avarice in you plotting to get it and your rejection of the lesser pearl ring?
-It's venial only because while there was avarice in your heart the true motivation was due to something else, a different deadly sin.”
+“Was there not avarice in you plotting to get it and your rejection of the pearl ring?
+It's venial only because while there was avarice, in your heart the true motivation was due to something else, a different deadly sin.”

-“Yes, you get a pass on sloth but you must understand sloth can also apply to a failure to see God’s gifts and an inadequacy of love.
+“Yes, you get a pass on sloth but you must understand sloth can also apply to a failure to see God’s gifts.
 I’m putting you down for minor infractions here.”

 “Yes sister, there were times I failed to appreciate God’s gifts of children, husband, a wonderful life and my inadequate love for them and God.”

-“The 5th deadly sin is wrath which results in unnecessary violence, a desire to seek revenge, failure to forgive and spite.”
+“The fifth deadly sin is wrath which results in unnecessary violence, a desire to seek revenge, failure to forgive and spite.”

 “I did hit a girl unfairly once due to wrath but I’ve never done so since.

 “Yes, you hit the girl but that wasn’t wrath but defense of your father.
 Your mea culpa on learning her misfortune pardons you.
-While you rued your slap your sin was not seeking her out to apologize and seek forgiveness afterwards.
+While you rued your slap, your sin was not seeking her out to apologize and seek forgiveness afterward.
 That's not a sin of wrath.
 It's a sin of another kind."

-“If wrath is hate it’s true I hated Paul who abused me but more my own self.
-How could I be so stupid?
+“If wrath is hating, I’m guilty of hating Paul but I hated myself more for being stupid.
 I never, however, sought revenge.
-Once free of him I accepted who he was even if I didn’t forgive.
-I’ve struggled to have malice toward none but if I do, it’s of him.”
+Once free of him I accepted who he was, even if I didn’t forgive.
+I’ve struggled to have malice toward none but if I do, it’s toward him.”